Welcome to the Andaman and Nicobar Islands.

 We are talking about a large archipelago, thus ships, ferries and boats are, of course, the key option for getting between the islands.
 Ships connect the capital, Port Blair, with most of the inhabited islands on the archipelago.

 Port Blair is connected to the Middle and North Andaman by Andaman trunk road.
 Handful of buses run south to north daily.
-You will find long distance, express busses on Andaman islands, as well as suburban buses linking administrative centers such as Rangat, Mayabunder and Diglipur and adjacent villages.
-Large islands such as Havelock and Little Andaman run local buses too.
+You will find long distance busses on Andaman islands, as well as suburban buses linking Rangat, Mayabunder and Diglipur and adjacent villages.
+Havelock and Little Andaman run local buses too.

 Between some of the towns and islands of the archipelago, you can try your luck and fly a helicopter.